16-19 Bursary Fund & Free Meals 2018/19

 The 16-19 Bursary Fund & Free Meals scheme can provide financial support to help some students in their learning.
 Colleges are responsible for awarding bursaries to students, deciding the amounts, dates of payments and setting conditions that students should meet in order to receive payments.

-The Bursary Fund Application Form can be accessed here
+The Bursary Fund Application Form for 2019-20 will be available shortly.
+Check back here soon.

 The Bursary scheme is made up of three parts: